NovaMods/RenderDoc-Manager/README.md

 The capture options defined in the code example might make the program run much slower, for better performances only activate the options you need.

 For more informations: http://www.alexandre-pestana.com/integrating-renderdoc/

+This fork has been modified to handle a GLFW window rather than a Win32 window, and is set up for OpenGL